wp-plugins/peepso-core/readme.txt

 * Fix Powered by PeepSo Showing more than once.
 * Fix Likes rating setting fixed for profiles.
 * Fix PeepSo overriding themes’ styles outside of PeepSo.
-* Fix Avatar should NOT change until “done” is clicked.
+* Fix Avatar should NOT change until “done" is clicked.
 * Fix Uploaded avatars not contained by the wrapper.
 * Fix Vimeo videos not playing inline on stream.